 You can mark off a task's Pomodoros increments as you finish them.
 Once you fully complete a task check it off!

 Here is where Volition becomes a powerful tool.
 At the end of each day, Volition gives you space to reflect on what you think you did wrong, what you did right, and what was left undone.
 By examining your behavior and how you use your time, it will be easier for you to make positive adjustments.
 What gets measured gets managed.
 What gets managed can be improved!

 After you reflect on your day, you can plan your tasks for tomorrow.
 This process helps you hit the ground running the next morning eliminating the need to use precious reserves of willpower.

 Pay once and use Volition forever.
 For those of you that just want to sign up and get going with Volition, this option is for you.
-You pay after you try it for free for 30 days!Sign up
+You can try it for 48 hours before you pay!Sign up